amishaagg/amishaagg/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning DSA, Android development and frontend web development
+- 👯 I’m looking to collaborate on Android projects
+- 📫 How to reach me: [Linkedin]("lol"), Instagram

 <!--
 **amishaagg/amishaagg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.